The cash for clunkers program has been a great success in many ways.

 Old, inefficient cars are taken off the road and newer, more fuel-efficient, cleaner models replace them.
 The government subsidises the cars and people get a good deal which they might not otherwise afford.
 In the US there is the Car Allowance Rebate System (CARS).
 The program, which has just ended, has been credited with removing 700,000 old cars and trucks from the roads of the US.

-In the UK we have 330,000 new cars on the road since the introduction of the "scrappage scheme" in 2008.
-It has been hailed as a success by the Society of Motor Manufacturers (SMMT) and has been extended for a short time to enable more people to take advantage of it.
+In the UK we have hundreds of thousands of new cars on the road since the introduction of the "scrappage scheme" in 2008.
+It has been hailed as a success by the Society of Motor Manufacturers (SMMT) and has been extended to enable more people to take advantage of it.

 Around the world, governments have introduced scrappage schemes to stimulate the economy during economic downturn and to simultaneously reduce emissions in line with the Kyoto agreement.